CoRoSoN-Kit/CoRoSoN-Kit/.github/CONTRIBUTING.md

 Whe using the highly recommended editor [Visual Studio Code (vscode)](https://code.visualstudio.com/) you can install it as a [plugin](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
 After that you see Markdown errors directly in the "PROBLEMS" section of vscode.

-#### Linting text

-[textlint](https://textlint.github.io/) is used to lint written text.
-There is also a [vscode plugin](https://marketplace.visualstudio.com/items?itemName=taichi.vscode-textlint) here, but the setup was not straight-forward, so I skipped the local installation.

-### "Check Links" failed
+### "markdown-link-check" failed

-Nobody likes broken links, so we use a GitHub action to check all links.
+Nobody likes broken links, so mega linter uses [markdown-link-check](https://oxsecurity.github.io/megalinter/latest/descriptors/markdown_markdown_link_check/) to check all links.
 See the job details to see the broken link and adjust it.

 ## Working with GIT & GitHub is new to me.
 How to start?